yampelo/beagle/README.md

 Viewing a graph in Beagle provides a web interface that allows analysts to quickly pivot around an incident.

-The interface is split into two main parts, the left part which contains various perspectives of the graph (Graph, Tree, Table, etc), and the right part which allows you to filter nodes and edges by type, search for nodes, and expand a nodes properties.
+The interface is split into two main parts, the left part which contains various perspectives of the graph (Graph, Tree, Table, etc), and the right part which allows you to filter nodes and edges by type, search for nodes, and expand a node's properties.
 It also allows you to undo and redo operations you perform on the graph.

 Any element in the graph that has a divider above it is collapsible: